Get a marine insurance certificate

 How we protect your privacy

-This information is collected for the purpose of issuing marine insurance certificates and in order to identify vessel owners of Canadian and foreign vessels to demonstrate that contracts of insurance satisfy the requirements of international conventions and that the insurance in place is adequate to cover possible oil pollution damage from ships, as well as to monitor and ensure compliance with the Marine Liability and Information Return Regulations and/or the Wreck Removal Convention Certificate Fee Regulations.
+This information is collected for the purpose of issuing marine insurance certificates and in order to identify vessel owners of Canadian and foreign vessels to demonstrate that contracts of insurance satisfy the requirements of international conventions and that the insurance in place is adequate to cover possible oil pollution damage from vessels, as well as to monitor and ensure compliance with the Marine Liability and Information Return Regulations and/or the Wreck Removal Convention Certificate Fee Regulations.

 The information collected is described in the Personal Information Bank entitled: Marine Safety Environmental Protection (Bank number TC CWT 001).
 Personal information collected by TC is protected from disclosure to unauthorized persons and/or agencies subject to the provisions of the Privacy Act.
 Under the provisions of the Privacy Act, individuals have the right of access to, correction and protection of, their personal information.
 Instructions for obtaining personal information are provided in Info Source, a copy of which is available in major public and academic libraries or online at info.gc.ca Individuals have the right to file a complaint with the Privacy Commissioner of Canada regarding the institution's handling of their personal information.